ceboy/COOL/README.md

   ** 4 :: Initially-at-rest column of water
-  ** 5 :: Initially-at-rest tripled dam-break (intercation of shocks: curves) ** 6 :: Initially-at-rest sinusoidal wave of the free-surface (straightening, no dipersion) ** 7 :: Initially-at-rest dam-break (\sim Stoker solution on a "wet" bed) with viscoelastic components
+  ** 5 :: Initially-at-rest tripled dam-break (intercation of shocks: curves) ** 6 :: Initially-at-rest sinusoidal wave of the free-surface (straightening, no dipersion) ** 7 :: Initially-at-rest dam-break \sim Stoker solution on a "wet" bed + viscoelastic components ** 8 :: Initially-at-rest dam-break \sim Ritter solution on a "dry" bed + viscoelastic components